Sampled with a Scottish Caravan By Stuart Bladon |

 In spite of the extra tourist traffic on the roads in August, we certainly did not consider Scotland spoilt in any way.
 Most of the traffic conges tion is on the main roads, and we were never aware of being held up by caravans any more than by slow- moving commercial traffic.
 Even with the big 17ft Clan 1600 on tow, our Rover 3500 had ample power for easy overtaking, and the outfit proved stable for towing at 60 mph.
 We always tried to be conscious of the fact that a trailed caravan, with its, big slab back and restricted through vision, is the bane of other car drivers, who want to get past it as soon as possible.
 With a little thought, keeping in, maintaining a good gap from the next vehicle ahead, and using the left indicator to show when it's clear, we found it easy to avoid ever being followed for long.

+More often the problem was that another outfit had caught up a slow lorry, sat right behind it with no gap, and formed a moving block.
+Then came the need for the acceleration to take one safely past the whole block ade in one bound — and at least Scottish roads soon straighten out to provide one with the opportunity to overtake.
 The advantage of the trailer caravan, of course, is that it can be dumped in a suitable site leaving one then free to tour around in the car and explore the minor roads.
 Without any difficulty one can find the quiet loch at the end of a dead-end road where one can enjoy the scenery at leisure, sharing it perhaps with only two or three other cars.

 Naturally it all depends so much on the weather, and there's no getting away from the fact that mountains attract rain.
 But we were lucky, and in three weeks there were at least 20 perfect days and only one really wet one — when we were on the way home — and that's the second time in succession that Scotland has been fine in August.